 Potential Injuries

 Matching and monitoring buddies for play is something that we enjoy and excel at (see our Canine Info page).
-However, we are still dealing with unpredictable creatures so there will always be times when a bit of a biff or rough play causes injury to one or more over-zealous pooches.
+However, we are still dealing with unpredictable creatures, so there will always be times when a bit of a biff or rough play causes injury to one or more over-zealous pooches.
 This is simply the nature of doggy play.

 Veterinary Costs